cotikor/tutr/README.md

        ```
   ----
    ### Get Appointment By ID
-   - Returns json data information about a single appointment including the subject being tutored, the date of the appointment, and student information.
+   - Returns json data information about a single appointment including:
+      - the subject being tutored
+      - the date of the appointment
+      - student information
+      - an array of notes associated with the student

   * **URL**